Top 3 key points on how to accelerate logistic loops

 SPS helps to limit expensive layouts in factories, as well as useless batch sizes.
 The shortened distance helps to reduce work-in-progress, or WIP, to the smallest quantity possible.
 Let’s aim for 1.
 Inevitably, this accelerates workflow.

 Therefore, being as close as possible to assembly lines provides direct and indirect benefits.
 By reducing distances between preparation zones and moving lines, savings can be made on many different levels.
 This includes forklifts, AGVs, heavy machinery and outstanding inventory.
 For instance, let’s take the example of a 500m that generates a WIP of 50 products, totalling 50 minutes with a takt time of 60 seconds each.
 This can be reduced to 10 minutes, by simply putting SPS loops in the moving line side area.

 Key point #3: With Mongata, SPS is just on the other side

-One of the most quick and simple solutions is to install a Mongata, which means ‘arch’ in Japanese.
+One of the quickest and simple solutions is to install a Mongata, which means ‘arch’ in Japanese.
 Mongata is a type of Karakuri Kaizen® that is linked to SPS loop installation and is mostly used to allow the flow of materials to pass overhead.
 A Mongata arch goes over a pathway, allowing vehicles to flow underneath and trays to flow overhead.
 It links SPS zones to assembly lines, all the while guaranteeing operators’ and products’ safety.
-By following FIFO principles (First In, First Out), trays flow from one side to the other, perfectly synchronised with each other.
+By following FIFO principles (First In, First Out), trays flow from one side to the other, perfectly synchronized with each other.
 This also restrains overflow and WIP to a minimum.